koolquark/nkmedia/doc/api.md

 ## update_media

-Some backends allow to modify the media session characteristics in real time.
+Some backends allow you to modify the media session characteristics in real time.
 See each backend documentation.
 Typical fields are:

 Field|Sample|Description